Trade union facility time 2019-20Published: 08 September 2020

 Facility time generates benefits for employees, managers and the wider community from effective joint working between union representatives and employers.

-A number of studies have shown that union workplaces tend to be safer and that trade unions help to promote skills and training in the workplace.
-The Registers of Scotland recognised this through our support for trade union learning and equality initiatives.
+A number of studies have shown that union workplaces tend to be safer and that trade unions help to promote skills and training in workplace.
+The Registers of Scotland recognises this through our support for trade union learning and equality initiatives.

-The NatCen study highlighted four main benefits from the the use of facility time:
+The NatCen study highlighted four main benefits from the use of facility time:

-- Provision of a ready-made structure for meaningful consultation and negotiations saves money and reassures members that their views are valued in decision-making.
+- Provision of a ready-made structure for meaningful consultation and negotiation saves money and reassures members that their views are valued in decision-making.